michaelpalumbo/allhands/README.md

 Receive OSC messages from the allhands network on **port 7403**.

+CLI Options:
+    --local=true  : This will print any messages you send to the allhands network in the terminal console (to verify they're being received by allhands)

+    --log=true    : print all incoming messages to the terminal

 ## Author

 👤 **Michael Palumbo**

 * Website: www.palumbomichael.com
 * Github: [@michaelpalumbo](https://github.com/michaelpalumbo)
+* Music: www.thispatcher.github.com

 ## 🤝 Contributing